This guide highlights legal and non-legal resources for research on bioethics topics.

 This U.S. National Library of Medicine (NLM) database provides access to over 12 million MEDLINE citations back to the mid-1960s.
 These are mainly medical journal articles.
 The database is indexed using Medical Subject Headings (MeSH).
 The PubMed site offers animated tutorials on how to search by MeSH.
 Check GULLiver (The Law Library Catalog) and E-Journal Finder to determine if you can access the materials in the Law Library.

 In addition to these bioethics-specific resources, library catalogs are good resources to locate books on your topic.

-- GEORGE (Georgetown University's Online Catalog) provides information about the location of bioethics books housed at the NRCBL (books cannot be charged out) as well as Georgetown University system libraries.
-You can search books housed at the NRCBL by number from the NRCBL classification scheme or MeSH. students have borrowing privileges at Georgetown University libraries.
+- GEORGE (Georgetown University's Online Catalog) provides information about the location of bioethics books housed at Lauinger and the NRCBL.
+You can request to have these books transferred to the Georgetown Law Library.

 Legal Journal Indexes

 Don't forget to check law journals which publish a fair number of "bioethics and the law" articles.
 Most students only search in the full-text journal database on Lexis or Westlaw.
 Just over half of all law journals published are available on the full-text journal database on Lexis and Westlaw.
 Moreover, volumes and issues published before the late 1980s are usually not available online.
 If you are looking for older articles and articles published in journals not covered by Lexis and Westlaw, search in law journal indexes: